DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_5_Easter_Story.md

      > If there is extra space (and I imagine there will be), then add words like `Communion` or `Jesus` or `church`.
 But please use up the words in the list first - those are core values that everything revolves around.
    - Color the letters if there is time.
 If not, there's always next week.
 - ** Homework **
-    > Ask the kids to pick out 2 sayings of Jesus (using the sheet as a suggestion), and bring their choices back for the next lesson.
+    > Ask the kids to pick out 2 sayings of Jesus (using the sheet as a suggestion).
+Write them down on a piece of paper, with the Gospel verse.
+    > Then bring their choices back for the next lesson.
 They will recite one of their choices at the communion celebration, which they will practice (at home) over the next couple of months.
     > The sayings need to come from the Gospels (eg, not from the book of Revelation).
     > The reason for 2 choices is in case kids pick out the same ones.
     > They should pick these out at home with their parents, not in class.